1098-T Tax Form Information

-This box contains the total amount of any scholarships, grants, third party payments, or tuition and/or fee waivers you were eligible for that were paid toward your costs of attendance.
-If you received additional awards this reporting year, for previous reporting periods, those amounts will be included in this box.
+This box contains the total amount of any scholarships, grants, third party payments, or waivers that were paid toward your costs of attendance.
+This may also reflect scholarships or grants from a previous year that were received late.

-If there were any grant and/or scholarship reductions on your account in this reporting year, affecting amounts reported in a prior reporting year, those adjustments will show in this box.
-This amount is reported as a positive number per IRS requirements.
-However, it is actually a decrease to the amount that was reported on a prior year 1098-T.
+If there were any grant and/or scholarship reductions on your account in this reporting year, affecting amounts reported in a prior year, those adjustments will show in this box.

 If any amounts billed for qualified tuition and related expenses reported in box 2 relate to the academic period that begins in January through March of the following reporting year, this box will be checked.